muratk5n/thirdwave/en/README.md

 ---

-I collect a lot of base numbers [here](2022/02/base-energy-numbers.html)
+Some base data is maintained [here](2022/02/base-energy-numbers.html)

 ---